 And Joseph said to his brothers, “Please come near to me.”
 So they came near.
 Then he said: “I am Joseph your brother, whom you sold into Egypt.
 But now, do not therefore be grieved or angry with yourselves because you sold me here; for God sent me before you to preserve life.
 For these two years the famine has been in the land, and there are still five years in which there will be neither plowing nor harvesting.
 And God sent me before you to preserve a posterity for you in the earth, and to save your lives by a great deliverance.
 So now it was not you who sent me here, but God; and He has made me a father to Pharaoh, and lord of all his house, and a ruler throughout all the land of Egypt.

-a.
+b.
 God sent me before you to preserve life: Joseph did not diminish what the brothers did (whom you sold into Egypt).
 Yet he saw that God’s purpose in it all was greater than the evil of the brothers.

 ii.
 It is fair to ask, “Why was Joseph in Egypt?
 Was it because of the sin of his brothers or because of the good plan of God?”
-The answer is that both aspects are true.
+The answer is that both aspects were true.

-b.
+c.
 God sent me before you to preserve a posterity for you in the earth, and to save your lives by a great deliverance: All Joseph’s sorrows were for a purpose.
 God used them to preserve his family and provide the conditions for it to become a nation.
 Joseph was a victim of men, but God turned it around for His glory.
 None of it was for a loss.

 i.
 If this family did not go into Egypt, then they would assimilate among the pagan tribes of Canaan and cease to become a distinctive people.
 God had to put them in a place where they could grow, yet remain a distinctive nation.

 ii.
 Years ago, Rabbi Harold Kushner wrote a remarkably wide-selling book titled When Bad Things Happen to Good People.
 It sold more than a half a million copies before going to paperback and was on the New York Times best-seller list for a whole year.
 The whole point of his book was to say God is all loving but not all powerful; that God is good, but not sovereign.
-So, when bad things happen to good people, it is because events are out of God’s control.
+So when bad things happen to good people, it is because events are out of God’s control.
 Kushner advised his readers to “learn to love [God] and forgive him despite his limitations.”
-What ever Kushner described, it was not the God of the Bible, the God displayed in Joseph’s life.
+Whatever Kushner described, it was not the God of the Bible, the God displayed in Joseph’s life.